J0K3R-Joel/BotBall_Library/doc/User_Explanation.md

 ### WIFI

-The WIFI user provides you with the `commU` class and every class that is linked to this class.
+The WIFI user provides you with the `WifiConnector` class and every class that is linked to this class.
 This provides you necessary functionality concerning the WIFI.

 ---